Corina Apostol: Recognition

 In 2016, Apostol was longlisted for the Kandinsky Prize in the category “Scholarly work.
 Contemporary art history and theory.”, and in 2020 she was on the longlist of the Sergey Kuryokhin Award for "Best Curatorial Project".
+In 2022 she was nominated for the Igor Zabel Award.
+In 2023, she won the apexart curatorial open call in NYC together with Dr. Tashima Thomas, with the exhibition "Flora Fantastic: Eco-critical Contemporary Botanical Art."